Lists

 Your lists will be visible from a few different places in the Aspen catalog.

-In My Account > My Lists
+In Your Account > Your Lists

 In Catalog Searches

-My Lists Browse Category
+'Your Lists' Browse Category

-Multiple lists will be tiled as sub-browse categories.
+Multiple lists will display as sub-browse categories.

 By URL

-When you are logged in you can navigate to {YOURASPENURL}/MyAccount/Lists to find your lists.
+When you are logged in, you can navigate to {YOURASPENURL}/MyAccount/Lists to find your lists.

 Within your lists, users have the option to either copy or move a title to another list.